Skip to content

 Installing environments to alternative locations

 By default, the environments are installed in user home directory, $HOME/.conda/envs.
 Since most home directories have 50 GB quota, this can fill up the home directory space quickly.
-To specify an alternative location, run the conda config --add pkg_dirs, e.g.
+To specify an alternative location for the environments, use the envs_dirs configuration modifier:

 This command can also be used to share your environment with others - just be aware that others will not be able to modify the environment that they don't own.